 Often pain medications and other medical therapies fail for Fibromyalgia patients because these treatments don't address the overall picture of what's going on with this complex condition.

-Living with Fibromyalgia requires a holistic approach that involves alternative therapies and techniques that take the entire person and their symptoms into account.
-This is where mindfulness therapy can be very appropriate.
+Living with Fibromyalgia requires a holistic approach that involves alternative therapies and techniques that take the entire person and all the numerous Fibromyalgia symptoms into account.
+A holistic approach is where mindfulness therapy can be very appropriate.

 Mindfulness focuses on here-and-now issues and attempts to draw away past traumas, past issues, and worries about the future.
-In mindfulness, all that is happening you accept and embrace as part of the living condition.
-In many ways, mindfulness can reduce the common symptoms of depression and anxiety, often part and parcel of living with fibromyalgia.
+In mindfulness, you slowly learn to accept and embrace all that is happening as part of the circumstances of life.

 Mindfulness is a tool that anyone with or without emotional difficulties can use and is an excellent life approach.
 It's about accepting life, not focusing on anything other than directly felt, heard, seen, or experienced, regardless of your current mental and emotional state.

-Some of the studies conflicted with one another, but the researchers felt it was due to the many ways the earlier studies were performed.
-Some of the older studies didn't include adequate control groups, so the placebo effect may have taken place, allowing other therapies to be as useful as mindfulness therapies in managing these chronic pain conditions.
+Some studies conflicted with one another, but the researchers felt it was due to the earlier studies' many ways.
+For example, some of the older studies didn't include adequate control groups, so the placebo effect may have occurred, resulting in other therapies as valuable as mindfulness therapies in managing these chronic pain conditions.